Zerthox/gw2-reffect/docs/getting-started.md

 Either can be pasted into Reffect's ID input ingame.
 Finding the right ID can sometimes be a difficult part about creating new displays.

+Note that Reffect does not support showing hidden effects with two exceptions: screen borders and squad highlights.
+Screen borders are colored textures around the edge of your screen, usually used by the game to notify the player they are targeted with a mechanic.
+As you can see your own screen border, hidden effects with an attached screen border are valid for use with your own character.
+Squad highlights are colored border around players in the squad UI.
+Effects with an attached squad highlight will be valid for use with all members of your squad.
+*(Support for group member effects is work in progress.)*

 ### Guild Wars 2 Wiki
 Chat links for effects & abilities contain their ID.
 For a lot of these the ID can be found on the [Guild Wars 2 Wiki](https://wiki.guildwars2.com).